filefoxper/type-qs/readme.md

     active:Parsers.boolean(),       //get a boolean data
     role:Parsers.enum(['GUEST','USER','MASTER','ADMIN']),
-                                    //get a data which only can be one of 'GUEST'|'USER'|'MASTER'|'ADMIN' page:Parsers.natural()          //get a natural number, check out the source page is not a natural number, then get an undefined
+                                    //get a data which only can be one of 'GUEST'|'USER'|'MASTER'|'ADMIN' page:Parsers.natural()          //get a natural number, check out the source page is not a natural number, but 'abc', then get an undefined
 };
 const query=parse('id=123456&name= jimmy &active=true&role=MASTER&page=abc',{template});
 ...